jazzdelightsme/StraightDocker/README.md

    decide if your version of Windows is recent enough);
  * etc.

-Also **note** that they will enable Hyper-V and container-related features of Windows.
+Also **note** again that they will enable Hyper-V and container-related features of Windows, which may require a reboot (it should tell you if it needs it).

 If you just want to try it out real quick, these commands should work (powershell):